Best Things to do in San Juan Puerto Rico

 Wander the cobblestone streets of Old San Juan

 The oldest part of the city of San Juan is the best option for a culture-filled experience.
 Old San Juan is the heart of the city, filled with colonial buildings, historic sites, and a Puerto Rican flag everywhere you look.
+One of the more interesting facts about Puerto Rico is that some people consider it the world’s oldest colony.
+As such, you can expect a lot of history as you walk along the streets.

-For great views of old town and San Juan Bay take a stroll along Paseo de la Princesa, an enchanting promenade from the 19th-century.
+For great views of Old town and San Juan Bay take a stroll along Paseo de la Princesa, an enchanting promenade from the 19th-century.

 Along the way you will see La Fortaleza and San Juan Gate (the colorful entrance gate to Old San Juan).
 Beyond this you will reach Casa Blanca, a house dating to the 1520s that was home to Puerto Rico’s first governor, Juan Ponce de León.